TommasoGhilardi/DevStart/source/Psychopy.rst

 Create an entire experiment:
 ----------------------------

-In an experiment we want more than 1 trial.
+In an experiment, we want more than 1 trial.
 Let’s then create an experiment with 10 trials.
 We just need to repeat what we have done above multiple times.
-However we need to randomize the type of trials, otherwise it would be too easy to learn.
-To do so we will create a list of ``0`` and ``1``. where ``0`` would identify a rewarding trials and ``1`` would index a non-rewarding trial.
+However, we need to randomize the type of trials, otherwise, it would be too easy to learn.
+To do so, we will create a list of ``0`` and ``1``. where ``0`` would identify a rewarding trial and ``1`` would index a non-rewarding trial.

-To properly utilize this list of ``0`` and ``1`` we will need to create other list of our stimuli.
-This will make easier to call the right stimuli depending on the trial.
+To properly utilize this list of ``0`` and ``1``, we will need to create other lists of our stimuli.
+This will make it easier to call the right stimuli depending on the trial.
 We can do so by:

 .. code:: python3

-    # Create list of trials in wich 0 means winning and 1 loosing
+    # Create list of trials in which 0 means winning and 1 means losing
     Trials = [0, 1, 0, 0, 1, 0, 1, 1, 0, 1 ]

     # List of stimuli